zulip/zulip/docs/testing/linters.md

 #### Puppet manifests

-We use Puppet as our tool to manage configuration files, using puppet "manifests."
-To lint puppet manifests, we use the "parser validate" option of puppet.
+We use Puppet as our tool to manage configuration files, using Puppet "manifests."
+To lint Puppet manifests, we use the "parser validate" option of Puppet.

 #### HTML templates